Skip to main content

 • An OCSP signer key pair and certificate

 When using PQC keys, the CA signing key pair will be the PQC key type you select when creating the CA. The CA signing certificate will be signed using your selected signature algorithm.
-The encryption key pair must still be RSA.
+The key recovery encryption key pair must still be RSA.

 Signing large CRLs with PQC algorithms